 In 2015 the company reached $1 billion in annual sales.
 That figure alone lends credibility to the idea that the company is legitimate.
 But how it got that much money in such a short time is under scrutiny.

-There are also a lot of false statements made by the company and TINA.org has recorded a lot of them over a 2-year investigation.
-You can read about those statements at the link above referring to the FTC.
+The company also makes many false statements, and TINA.org has recorded many of them over a 2-year investigation.
+You can read about those statements at the link above, referring to the FTC.

-My Final Thoughts
+Nerium International Review Final Thoughts

 It may not be around long enough to receive your first check.
 Try looking at alternative MLM companies if selling is in your blood.
-This one is too shady and this Nerium International Review points in that direction.
+This one is too shady, and this Nerium International Review points in that direction.